-At the other end of the spectrum, some bloggers will do everything for you, including editing, polishing, getting photos, and promoting it to generate traffic.
+At the other end of the spectrum, some bloggers will do everything for you, including editing, polishing, getting photos, and promoting your post to generate traffic.
 You’ll pay a lot more, anywhere from a few hundred to a few thousand dollars per post, but you’ll be getting a lot more for the money, too.

-4. Should You Hire a “Ghost Blogger?”
+4. Should You Hire a Ghostwriter?

-Others feel that there’s nothing wrong in hiring someone to help write and share your knowledge with your audience.
+Others feel that there’s nothing wrong with hiring someone to help write and share your knowledge with your audience.
 There’s no rule that says you must slave over writing posts if you absolutely can’t stand it, don’t have the time, or just don’t want to.

-5. What If It Doesn’t Work out?
+5. What If It Doesn’t Work Out?

 Every time you make a change in your business, there’s always the risk it might not have been the best decision.

 No matter what you decide about outsourcing your blogging, you’re never stuck and committed forever.
-A blog is just a marketing tool that you can play with and test, adapt to your needs and measure for effectiveness as you go along, just like any other form of marketing.
+A blog is just a marketing tool that you can play with and test, adapt to your needs, and measure for effectiveness as you go along, just like any other form of marketing.